sameersbn/docker-gitlab/README.md

 fatal: unable to access 'https://git.local.host/gitlab-ce.git': server certificate verification failed.
 CAfile: /etc/ssl/certs/ca-certificates.crt CRLfile: none
 ```

+You can do the same at the web browser.
+Instructions for installing the root certificate for firefox can be found [here](http://portal.threatpulse.com/docs/sol/Content/03Solutions/ManagePolicy/SSL/ssl_firefox_cert_ta.htm).
+You will find similar options chrome, just make sure you install the certificate under the authorities tab of the certificate manager dialog.

 There you have it, thats all there is to it.

 ### Putting it all together